Education, Culture and Childhood BA

-As an undergraduate with us you'll study for our BA in Education, Culture and Childhood.
-This three-year course is designed to prepare you for a career in almost any area of education or children's services.
+Our Education, Culture and Childhood BA is a three-year undergraduate course designed to prepare you for a career in almost any area of education or children's services.
 You could go into teaching, management, social work, youth services, research or even journalism and publishing.

 You'll investigate child development and educational theory, and gain a thorough understanding of current policy and practice.
 You'll make links with psychology, sociology, history, cultural studies, politics and philosophy, too – to gain a truly 360-degree perspective on your subject.